-The continuous values were summarized as mean \pm SD and parametric values as percentage or median and interquartile range as appropriate.
-The Shapiro-Wilk test was used to test for normal distribution.
-Results from both MPI methods were compared using the Wilcoxon signed-rank test, and the Spearman correlation coefficient was calculated.
-A receiver-operator-characteristic analysis was conducted to evaluate the diagnostic accuracy of CZT in the detection of patients with MFR less than 2 by PET.
-All P values of less than 0.05 were considered statistically significant.
-SPSS 22.0 (SPSS) was used for the statistical analysis.
+The continuous values were summarized as mean ± standard deviation and parametric values as percentage or median and interquartile range as appropriate.
+Shapiro Wilk test was used to test for normal distribution.
+Results from both MPI methods were compared using Wilcoxon signed rank test and spearman correlation coefficient was calculated.
+A receiver operator characteristics (ROC) analysis was conducted to evaluate the diagnostic accuracy of CZT in the detection of patients with MFR < 2 by PET.
+All P values < 0.05 were considered statistically significant.
+SPSS 22.0 (SPSS, Chicago, IL, USA) was used for the statistical analysis.